tarwn/lessthandot-hugo/blogs/content/posts/2012-02-23-madpass-s-first-birthday-they.md

 The meeting was sponsored by [Confio][2] – I want to thank their rep, John, for coming, and for the Mastercard and Amazon gift cards and other swag.
 User groups wouldn't be the same without sponsors, and we appreciate ours.

-I presented the first session, giving “Make Your Voice Heard”, with tips and tricks for helping the SQL Server community through Twitter, forums, and blogging.
+I presented the first session, giving "Make Your Voice Heard", with tips and tricks for helping the SQL Server community through Twitter, forums, and blogging.
 I love talking about how to get involved in the community.
 I hope everyone was able to learn something new.

 After my presentation, we had birthday cake!
 It was delicious.